Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 Salary by Clinical Setting

 Where you work matters as much as where you live.
-NICU and critical care RTs earn the most, while home health and long-term care offer different lifestyle trade-offs.
+NICU and critical care RTs earn the most; home health offers better work-life balance at lower base pay.

 NICU / Critical Care